jaydenkwright/jaydenkwright/README.md

 ### Hi there 👋

-I am a self taught software engineer from New York.
+I am a self taught developer from New York.

 ### Projects